celsworthy/RoboxBase/README.md

 # RoboxBase
-RoboxBase conatins the core functionality required for interacting with the Robox 3D printers.
+RoboxBase contains the core functionality required for interacting with the Robox 3D printers.
 It is a required dependancy for the [CELTechCore](https://github.com/celsworthy/CELTechCore) and [RoboxRoot](https://github.com/celsworthy/RoboxRoot) projects.

 ## Dependencies
 RoboxBase depends on the [Licence](https://github.com/celsworthy/Licence), [Language](https://github.com/celsworthy/Language) and [Stenographer](https://github.com/celsworthy/Stenographer) projects.